-Upon arrival in Pullman, students appointed to assistantships (TA or RA) should contact the Academic Coordinator on or before the first date of employment to complete required forms such as an I-9 for employment eligibility and W-4 for withholding taxes.
-Section 1 of the I-9 must be completed on or before the date of employment.
+Upon arrival in Pullman, students appointed to assistantships (TA or RA) should contact the Academic Coordinator on or before the first date of employment to complete required forms such as an 1-9 for employment eligibility and W-4 for withholding taxes.
+Section 1 of the I-9 must be completed on or before the date of employment.">before the date of employment.
 Section 2 must be completed by WSU staff within the first 72 hours of employment.
 We prefer to take care of both sections prior to employment.
 WSU subscribes to the electronic submission process; paper copies are not accepted.
 Contact the Johnson Hall Business Centert staff for assistance.